aiblocks/docs/guides/issuing-assets.md

 ## Redeeming Assets

-When a user would like to redeem their asset off of the Stellar Network (such as receiving cold, hard cash for an asset representing a physical currency), the process takes places in two
+When a user would like to redeem their asset off of the AiBlocks Network (such as receiving cold, hard cash for an asset representing a physical currency), the process takes places in two
 steps:

-1. On the Stellar Network, the holder of the asset (i.e. the account with the trustline for the asset) sends funds back to the issuing account via a [Payment operation](./concepts/list-of-operations.md#payment).
+1. On the AiBlocks Network, the holder of the asset (i.e. the account with the trustline for the asset) sends funds back to the issuing account via a [Payment operation](./concepts/list-of-operations.md#payment).
 2. Outside of the network, the Asset issuer provides liquidity, such as handing over cash at a